 YOU’RE ESSENTIALLY A STRANGER

 You’ve found your child, prepared her room, gone through all the red tape, sacrificed and saved to create your family.
 You’re expecting a lovely, family-reunion-style experience.
 But what you get instead is stiff politeness at first, and then the cold shoulder in following days.
 This can be hurtful unless you realize that it isn’t about you at all.
 It’s about the child’s early life.
+Her abandonment.

 THEY ARE TRULY AFRAID